Drusciliana/ASCII-Joy/README.md

 ****** Atom0s for his guidance and use of his various addons as examples and inspiration...
 ****** Vicrelant for the use of the monster data tables from his addon.

-* 1.3.0 Additionss * - Added Alliance Windows (read warning).
+* 1.3.0 Additions * - Added Alliance Windows (read warning).
 Pet's target tracked if it differs than your own.
 * 1.3.1 Fix * - Fixed issue with losing combat animations (very odd) when using a pet.
 Lightened pet HP bar.
 * 1.3.2 Change * - Target/Sub-Target Name (the green/purple italic name), is now movable (by popular demand).
 * Known Issues * - Party Members set to Anonymous make their stats look weird, or dead, or faraway sometimes.